nim-lang/Nim/doc/manual_experimental.rst

 Strict funcs
 ============

-Since version 1.4 a stricter definition of "side effect" is available.
-In addition to the existing rule that a side effect is calling a function with side effects the following rule is also enforced:
+Since version 1.4, a stricter definition of "side effect" is available.
+In addition to the existing rule that a side effect is calling a function with side effects, the following rule is also enforced:

 Any mutation to an object does count as a side effect if that object is reachable via a parameter that is not declared as a `var` parameter.